Na (Korean surname): Origin

 The name Na or Ra comes from the Chinese surname Luo, written as 羅.
 In Cantonese the surname is typically romanized as Lo or Law.
 Other possible romanizations include Nah, La, Lah, Rha, Rah, and Law.

 The variant hanja 那 derives from the Chinese toponymic name Na, referring to a small state during the Zhou dynasty.

 Clans

 Naju Na clan

 The Naju Na clan (Korean: 나주 나씨; Hanja: 羅州 羅氏) was founded by Na Bu (나부 羅富), a Chinese native who travelled to Korea during the Goryeo period.
 The clan's bon-gwan is in Naju, South Jeolla Province, where Na Bu settled after coming to Korea.
-According to research as of 2000, there were 108,139 members of the Naju Nu clan.
+According to research as of 2000, there were 108,139 members of the Naju Na clan.
 Notable members include Na Kyung-won, Na Moon-hee, Ra Jong-yil, Rha Woong-bae, Na Woon-gyu, and Na Hyeseok.

 Notable people

 Notable people with the surname Na or Ra include: